realreal07/Grow-A-Garden-Macro/README.md

 - set your roblox camera mode to the following --> default(classic)
 - turn on ui navigation in roblox settings
 - make sure you dont have carrot seed or watering can selected in the shops (like dont have them so that you can see their buy button)
-- unequip and pets that increase speed
+- unequip any pets that increase speed

 IMPORTANT: